 Native New Yorker, migrated from New York to Loganville, Georgia in 2008 to give her daughter with autism a better life.
 Emily advocates for autism and is very active in the autism community.

 In 2012, Emily began her journey as an animal advocate, assisting pet owners in reuniting with their lost pets thru Facebook.
-Since she began reuniting lost pets she has personally reunited well over 125 lost pets with their families.
+Since she began reuniting lost pets she has personally reunited hundreds of lost pets with their families.
 Being an active animal advocate Emily has also been responsible for advocating hard for animals in the shelters set to be euthanized to be saved by rescue groups with great success.
 She turns no stranger away that contacts her through Facebook for help in searching for a lost loved pet, no matter what state they reside.
 She works hard bringing families back their lost treasured animals.